morisliem/rhombus_ai_assessment/backend/README.md

   - **`open_ai_api.py`**: This file handles the third party integration with Open AI API

 - **`requirements.txt`**: Lists the Python packages required for your project.
-- **`Dockerfile`**: Dockerfile which provides the instruction to install all the required dependencies of the project
+- **`Dockerfile`**: Dockerfile which provides the instruction to install all the required dependencies of the project and run the program
 - **`.env`**: This file consists of all the secret key variable to set up the project.
-In this case, it's the secret key for database configuration and open_ai api key
+In this case, the secret key for database configuration and open_ai api key

 ### Env file setup
 In this project, env file only consists of the following information